Bayesian Spatial Binary Regression for Label Fusion in Structural Neuroimaging: Application to Hippocampus Segmentation

-Our proposed model also has the ability to estimate the spatially-varying reliability parameters for each atlas.
-Figure \ref{fig:relMaps} displays such reliability maps for two selected atlases.
-We see the smooth decay of sensitivity between regions of high agreement and low agreement with the manual segmentations.
-Since the sensitivity is conditional on the voxel truly being part of the structure of interest ($T_v = 1$), the model is only capable of estimating sensitivity in areas where it estimates a high probability of the voxel truly being part of the structure.
-This is evident in the sensitivity maps.
-As we move away from the structure estimate, there is no information with which to update the spatial fields.
-Thus the fields return to the prior mean.
-Similarly, the specificity values are estimated to be very high away from the targeted structure, where all the atlases agree on the voxels being excluded.
-The specificity fields are determined by their prior mean in areas where $P(T_v = 0 \mid \B{y})$ is quite low.
+Unlike the other automatic segmentations, the fully Bayesian label fusion produces measures of uncertainty in the form of a posterior probability distribution that can be used to derive marginal distributions of any quantity of interest, as we discuss below.
+Further, our proposed model also has the ability to estimate the spatially-varying reliability parameters for each atlas.
+Supplementary Figure 6 displays the sensitivity and specificity maps for one selected atlas.
+We see smooth decay of sensitivity between regions of high agreement and low agreement with the manual segmentations.
+Since the sensitivity is conditional on the voxel truly being part of the structure ($T_v = 1$), the model is only capable of estimating sensitivity in areas where it estimates a high probability of the voxel truly being part of the structure.
+The fields return to their prior means as they move away from the structure estimate.
+Similarly, the specificity values are estimated to be very high away from the targeted structure, where all atlases agree on the voxels being excluded.